 Luckily, for those of us who are interested in continuing to use RSS feeds for SEO purposes, whether it's content review, content curation, RSS aggregation, or something else entirely, there are many services out there that you can use.

-Yahoo Pipes Alternatives
+Alternatives to Yahoo Pipes

-Here is a list of sites and services that you should check out as replacements – some offer different specifics, but all of them will help you with your quest for a Yahoo Pipes RSS replacement!
+Here is a list of sites and services that you should check out as Yahoo Pipes replacements – some offer different specifics, but all of them will help you with your quest for a Yahoo Pipes RSS replacement!

 We also recently talked to Lisa Allen about RSS Authority Sniper and how you can use it with RankFeedr to do some incredible things like make your own RSS feeds with any content, mix with authority content, get full YouTube RSS feeds, and more.